 Under the Pass-Through Certificates Master Trust Agreement dated the same date as this Offering Circular, as Depositor, we transfer and deposit assets that we have acquired into various Pass-Through Pools.
-As Administrator, on behalf of the Trustee, we create and issue Pass-Through Certificates under the Pass-Through Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Pass-Through Certificates.
+As Trustee, we create and issue Pass-Through Certificates under the Pass-Through Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Pass-Through Certificates.
 For any particular offering, the Pass-Through Certificates Master Trust Agreement and the applicable Terms Supplement together constitute the "Pass-Through Trust Agreement."